Track D · SDI

 - Is there an exam?

 - Yes.
-There is a short exam at the end of the course.
-You need 75% to pass, and you get unlimited retries at no extra cost, so you can review the material and try again whenever you are ready.
+The course ends with a 20-question exam drawn from a larger question pool.
+You need 75% to pass, and you get unlimited retries at no extra cost — each retry draws a fresh set of questions, so you can review the material and try again whenever you are ready.

 - Is the course self-paced?